Treatment stops the spread of HIV

 New medications help people manage HIV so they can stay healthy.
 These medications also protect their sex partners from getting HIV.

-medication bottle
+Icon of a medication bottle

-senior black couple walking down a residential street
+An older Black man and Black woman walking down a residential street

 People living with HIV can now live long, healthy, sexually active lives